merikan/homebrew-tools/README.md

 This is my homebrew tap where I'm brewing some nice tools for easy installation with [Homebrew](https://brew.sh/)

 - [clair-scanner](#clair-scanner) - scan Docker containers for vulnerabilities
-- [gitleaks](#gitleaks) - find unencrypted secrets and other unwanted data types in git
 - [jsonui](#jsonui) - interactive JSON explorer on your command line
 - [kubeaudit](#kubeaudit) - audit your Kubernetes clusters against common security controls